NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

         model.activations_checkpoint_num_layers=1 \
         model.shape_file=tp8_32depth_o1_rel_shape_info.yaml

-Note, we choose to use ``muadamw`` as optimizer to work with mu-transfer method.
-Currently only ``muadam`` and ``muadamw`` are supported.
+Note: we have chosen to use ``muadamw`` as the optimizer for use with the mu-transfer method.
-Similarly to the Option 1 pre-training, after the training, the model nemo file can be found at the result checkpoint directory.
+Currently, only ``muadam`` and ``muadamw`` are supported.
+Similarly to the pre-training in Option 1, the model nemo file can be found at the result checkpoint directory after training is complete.

 Run NeMo RETRO Model Inference
 -------------------------------

-Once the NeMo RETRO model is trained, we can start to put the model in inference mode and play with it.
-During inference time, we are not limited to the static Faiss index that we built before to run KNN queries.
+Once the NeMo RETRO model has been trained, we can put it into inference mode and experiment with it.
+During inference, we are not limited to the static Faiss index that we built earlier for KNN queries.
 We can feed any external data to the model as retrieval context.
-In NeMo RETRO implementation, it supports dynamic retrieval service that user can add, reset and query new documents on the fly.
+NeMo RETRO implementation supports dynamic retrieval service, allowing users to add, reset, and query new documents on the fly.

-We have built a simple web client that users can play with it easily.
+We have built a simple web client that makes it easy for users to play around with the model.
 Here is an example script to launch the server:

 .. code-block:: bash